MicrosoftDocs/azure-dev-docs/javascript/node-howto-integrate-databases.md

 # How to integrate Azure databases in Node.js apps

 The following table links to a variety of articles for connecting to and using Azure databases with Node.js.
+For a side-by-side list of different database options, see [Databases - Fully managed intelligent database services](https://azure.microsoft.com/product-categories/databases/).

 | Service | Quickstart | Samples |
 | --- | --- | --- |